ai4os/ai4-docs/source/howtos/train/batch.rst

 In batch mode, it is mandatory to :ref:`connect a storage <dashboard_storage>` to your job.
 This is done because:

 * you need data to train, usually located in the storage (not in the Docker image itself)
 * since the job is killed when it concludes, you cannot directly access the job to retrieve any outputs.
-So you need to **save your modelweights in your storage** to be able to retrieve them afterwards.
+So you need to **save your model weights in your storage** to be able to retrieve them afterwards.

 Batch commands
 ^^^^^^^^^^^^^^